OctopusDeploy/docs/docs/deployment-process/project-triggers/automatic-deployment-triggers.md

 The [Chain Deployment](https://library.octopusdeploy.com/step-template/actiontemplate-chain-deployment) step template might be a perfect fit for you in this situation, or you may want to customize this step template for more advanced scenarios.
 :::

-### Can I Choose a Release That Hasn't Been Deployed Yet?
+### Specifying a Specific Release to be Deployed

-Yes!
-You can configure an [Auto Deploy Override](/docs/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides/index.md) to override the default automatic deployment behavior.
-This is really useful for scenarios like [Immutable Infrastructure](/docs/deployment-patterns/elastic-and-transient-environments/immutable-infrastructure.md) or [Deploying to transient targets](/docs/deployment-patterns/elastic-and-transient-environments/deploying-to-transient-targets.md).

-### Octopus is Choosing the Wrong Release, Can I Force It?

-Yes.
-If Octopus is calculating the wrong release for a particular situation you can configure an [Auto Deploy Overrides](/docs/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides/index.md) to force automatic deployments to use a specific release for a specific environment/tenant.
+If you need to specify a specific release, either because the release hasn't been deployed yet, or Octopus is calculating the wrong release for a particular situation, you can configure an [Auto Deploy Override](/docs/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides/index.md) to override the default automatic deployment behavior.
+This is useful for scenarios like [Immutable Infrastructure](/docs/deployment-patterns/elastic-and-transient-environments/immutable-infrastructure.md), [Deploying to transient targets](/docs/deployment-patterns/elastic-and-transient-environments/deploying-to-transient-targets.md), and force automatic deployments to use a specific release for a specific environment/tenant.

-### Can I be Notified of Automatic Deployment Events (Like Blockages or Failures)?
+## Automatic Deployment Subscription Notifications

-Yes you can!
-By configuring [Subscriptions](/docs/administration/subscriptions/index.md) you can be notified by email or use web hooks to create your own notification channels.
+If you want to be notified of automatic deployments events, like blockages or failures, you can configure [Subscriptions](/docs/administration/subscriptions/index.md) to notify you by email or use web hooks to create your own notification channels.
 You can even use web hooks to code your own recovery behavior based on your specific situation.

-### Can I Include Disabled Machines in my Automated Deployments?

-Starting in **Octopus 3.6**, you can!
-Because we allow selection of any machine event, you can select 'MachineDisabled' as a trigger event.
-This may be useful if you wish to disable a machine in Octopus and have a deployment process that removes disabled machines from your load balancer.
-It also means that you need to be careful when selecting your trigger event types, because if you create a project trigger with 'MachineDisabled' selected and did not mean to, anytime a machine becomes disabled it will re-deploy your project to this disabled machine.

 ## Troubleshooting Automatic Deployments